 4. DESIGNATION OF DEPOSITORY AND COLLATERALIZATION

-The District Board of Managers annually will designate a financial institution or institutions in the State of Minnesota as the depository of District funds.
-In the event the Board of Managers does not designate a depository in any particular year, the last-designated depository will continue in that capacity.
-Each depository will furnish collateral, as necessary, in the manner and to the extent required by Minnesota Statutes Section 118A.03, as it may be amended, and other applicable law.
+The District Board annually will designate a financial institution or institutions in the State of Minnesota as the depository of District funds.
+In the event the Board does not designate a depository in any particular year, the last-designated depository will continue in that capacity.
+Each depository will furnish collateral, as necessary, in the manner and to the extent required by Minnesota Statutes (Minn.
+Stat.)
+Section 118A.03, as it may be amended, and other applicable law.
 Collateral will be held in safekeeping in compliance with Section 118A.03, as it may be amended.

 5. DELEGATION OF AUTHORITY

-Minnesota Statutes Section 118A.02 provides that the governing body may authorize the treasurer or chief financial officer to make investments of funds under Sections 118A.01 to 118A.06 or other applicable law.
-Pursuant to Article VI of the District Bylaws and Governance Policies: Executive Limitations Policy 6, Asset Protection, the Board of Managers, and as otherwise permitted by law, designates the administrator as the District’s chief financial officer and authorizes the District administrator to invest District funds pursuant to this policy and state law for the District.
+Minn.
+Stat. § 118A.02 provides that the governing body may authorize the treasurer or chief financial officer to make investments of funds under §§ 118A.01 to 118A.06 or other applicable law.
+See Minn.
+Stat. § 103D.320, subd.
+3. The Board authorizes the Treasurer with the assistance of the District administrator to invest District funds pursuant to state law and this policy.
+In the event of a conflict between state law for and this policy, state law shall prevail.

-The District administrator shall assure compliance with this policy and further develop and maintain adequate controls, procedures, and methods assuring security and accurate accounting on a day-to-day basis.
+The Treasurer and the administrator shall assure compliance with this policy and further develop and maintain adequate controls, procedures, and methods assuring security and accurate accounting on a day-to-day basis.

 6. OBJECTIVES